sreejaputhumana/Histopathology-Image-Classification/README.md

 # Results

-The model was evaluated on a held-out validation set using accuracy and confusion matrices.
+The models was evaluated on a held-out validation set using accuracy and confusion matrices.
 The confusion matrix provides insight into class-wise prediction behavior and highlights potential sources of misclassification.
+Among the evaluated architectures, the Swin Transformer achieved the strongest validation performance for patch-level benign vs malignant classification.
+Class-wise behavior was assessed using a confusion matrix to verify that performance was not driven by a single class.

 To improve interpretability, Grad-CAM visualizations were generated for selected validation images.
-These visualizations highlight image regions that contributed most strongly to the model’s predictions and provide a qualitative check on whether the model attends to localized tissue patterns rather than background artifacts.
+The heatmaps highlight spatially localized regions within each tissue patch that contribute most strongly to the model’s predictions, with minimal activation in background areas.

-The Grad-CAM results are intended for model interpretability and sanity checking only.
-They do not establish biological or clinical significance.
-All results reflect patch-level classification performance and should be interpreted within this methodological scope.
+Activation is concentrated around regions with dense cellular texture and strong local color variation rather than being uniformly distributed across the image.
+This suggests that model decisions are driven by structured visual features within the patch rather than by global color or edge artifacts.
+Grad-CAM is used here as a qualitative sanity check on model behavior and does not imply identification of specific pathological structures or clinical relevance.

 # Limitations